Homeostatic plasticity

-The relationship between synaptic drive and firing rate for a single neuron.
+The figure above details the relationship between synaptic drive and firing rate for a single neuron.
 As synaptic drive increases and firing rate rises above the target level, homeostatic mechanisms reduce the strength of the inputs which works to move the neuron back into the target zone.
 On the other hand, if synaptic drive falls too low and firing rate falls below the target rate, the homeostatic plasticity process will increase the strength of all inputs and bring the neuron back to the target firing zone.
+This shows how homeostatic neuroplasticity acts as the nervous system's internal "thermostat".